 -I will not feel badly about choosing not to spank my children.
 I don’t care how many family members tell me to get my kids and their screaming under control.

 -I will not spit on the woman who screamed at my son when he was playing in the revolving door.
 She also shared that I should stop letting my son run wild when I opened the “regular” door for her because it was easier than dealing with a meltdown from him.
 There are places for people like you lady, and it ain’t heaven.

 -I will not give up on a medication trial until I’m sure I’ve tried enough dosages and different medicines.

 -I’m strong and educated enough about ADHD to have my reservations about meds, but still try them.

 -I’m strong enough in my ADHD medication convictions to say, that’s not for me or my child right now.

--I will never judge a parent bc I have a kid who is different and I know that we all have our own stories-conditions-reasons for doing what we do.
+-I will never judge a parent because I have a kid who is different and I know we all have our own stories-conditions-reasons for doing what we do.

 -I will never shame my son or let a family member shame him by calling him lazy, or making fun of his flapping arms or other spectrum-y behaviors.